ReyStar/Orange.StatsD/README.md

 |void Dispose()|Sync-send metrics buffer to StatsD server then dispose provider instance|

 ## Example
-For testing I recommendate start docker container configuration from 'environment' directory and then compile and run example project 'src/Example/Orange.StatsD.Example/Orange.StatsD.Example.csproj'
+For example I recommendate start docker container configuration from 'environment' directory and then compile and run example project 'src/Example/Orange.StatsD.Example/Orange.StatsD.Example.csproj'

 Before all tests need download or clone reposotory on u computer.
 U can do it use other ways and I won't explain anything.